Including the cities of Oswego, Watertown, and Lowville

 counties...Jefferson...Lewis and Oswego.

-will also result in very rapid snowmelt across the Tug Hill
+in rapid snowmelt across the Tug Hill Plateau and western

 Plateau and western Adirondacks.